cybertraining-dsc/fa20-523-337/project/project.md

 ## Abstract

-<i><b>Situation</b></i> The 80/20 rule has proven true for many businesses–only a small percentage of customers produce most of the revenue.
+**Situation** The 80/20 rule has proven true for many businesses–only a small percentage of customers produce most of the revenue.
 As such, marketing teams are challenged to make appropriate investments in promotional strategies.
 The objective of this project is to explore different machine learning techniques and identify an optimized model that can help the marketing team understand customer behavior and make informed decisions.

-<i><b>Task</b></i> The challenge is to analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
+**Task** The challenge is to analyze a Google Merchandise Store (also known as GStore, where Google swag is sold) customer dataset to predict revenue per customer.
 Hopefully this exploration will lead to actionable insights and help allocating marketing budgets for those companies who choose to use data analysis on top of GA data [^1].

-<i><b>Action</b></i> This exploration is based on a Kaggle competition and there are two datasets available in Kaggle.
+**Action** This exploration is based on a Kaggle competition and there are two datasets available in Kaggle.
 One is the test dataset (test.csv) and the other one is the training dataset (train.csv) and together the datasets contain customer transaction information ranging from August 2016 to April 2018.
 The action plan for this project is to first conduct data exploration that includes but not limited to investigating the statistics of data, examining the target variable distribution and other data distributions visually, determining imputation strategy based on the nature of missing data, exploring different techniques to scale the data, identifying features that may not be needed - for example, columns with constant variance, exploring different encoding techniques to convert categorical data to numerical data and identifying features with high collinearity.
 The preprocessed data will then be trained using a linear regression model with basic parameter setting and K-Fold cross validation.
 Based on the outcome of this initial model further experimentation will be conducted to tune the hyper parameters including regularization and also add new derived features to improve the accuracy of the model.
 Apart from linear regression other machine learning techniques like ensemble methods will be explored and compared.

-<i><b>Result</b></i> The best performing model determined based on the RMSE value will be used in the inference process to predict the revenue per customer.
+**Result** The best performing model determined based on the RMSE value will be used in the inference process to predict the revenue per customer.
 The Kaggle competition requires to predict the natural log of sum of all transactions per customer

 Contents